 Design and Flexibility

-It’s worth noting that Beehiiv doesn’t have any pre-built email templates.
-Instead, you can create custom templates from scratch and save them to your dashboard.
+However, it does offer a handful of pre-designed templates to help you get started.
+You can also create custom templates from scratch and save them to your dashboard.
 Then, when you want to send an email, you can choose from your library of pre-made templates.

-Perhaps an important thing to note here is that Beehiiv offers a native website builder.
-You can customize it to include your brand colors, fonts, and icons, and use it to collect email addresses.
+Perhaps an important difference to note here is that Beehiiv offers a native website builder to let you convert your newsletters into a blog or Substack-like news publication.
+You can select from a range of stylish website templates, customize it to include your branding, and even use their AI chat assistant to tweak the design to your liking.
 Kit, on the other hand, has a variety of landing page templates but they’re often quite limited in style and design.

 Winner: Both Kit and Beehiiv have pros and cons in this category.
-Kit’s templates are ideal for users who have little technical know-how, while Beehiiv’s extensive website builder and WYSIWYG editor can simplify the whole design process.
+Kit’s email templates are ideal for newsletter senders who have little technical know-how, while Beehiiv’s extensive website builder editor can simplify the whole design process.
 I’m going to say it’s pretty neck-and-neck here.

 Beehiiv: 3